February 27, 2018

 Black History [It's More Than a Month]

-Celebrating and Elevating Black History Month
+Celebrating and elevating Black history month.

 An inspiring Black History Month culminated with an inspiring community event, marking the 9th Annual Black History Celebration at Friends of the Children.

-The theme throughout the month of February was “It’s More Than a Month,” recognizing that black history is not separate from American history.
+The theme throughout the month of February was “It’s More Than a Month,” recognizing that Black history is not separate from American history.
 Youth engaged in cultural activities such as making Oware board games, the original Mancala from Ghana.
-They also learned about and made their own versions of kente cloth and had story time with stories about children who reflect their lived experience, as well as African folk tales such as Anansi the spider.
+They also learned about and made their own versions of kente cloth and had storytime with stories about children who reflect their lived experience, as well as African folk tales such as Anansi, the spider.

 In the spirit of this year’s Black History Month theme, culturally specific group activities will continue well into March.
-Planned activities include a Black Panther viewing party and discussion, community service at the food bank (in honor of the Black Panther Party’s social programs such as Free Breakfast for Children), and a visit to the Oregon Historic Society Museum to view the exhibit “Racing to Change: Oregon’s Civil Rights Years.”
+Planned activities include a Black Panther viewing party and discussion, community service at the food bank (in honor of the Black Panther Party’s social programs such as Free Breakfast for Children), and a visit to the Oregon Historical Society Museum to view the exhibit “Racing to Change: Oregon’s Civil Rights Years.”

-Last Friday we invited the larger community to an evening gathering and celebration.
-As Paul Boddie, the chair of the Black History Committee expressed, “our cultural and community events are truly a great way for our youth to be connected, feel connected and stay connected.
+Last Friday, we invited the larger community to an evening gathering and celebration.
+As Paul Boddie, the chair of the Black History Committee, expressed, “Our cultural and community events are truly a great way for our youth to be connected, feel connected and stay connected.
 Building a strong sense of community for our youth, families and neighbors is extremely important, and I love that we are able to share and hold these events in our spaces.”